What is swelling?

 The most common causes for external swelling include:

 External swelling can be localized or widespread.

 Localized swelling refers to situations where just one specific area is swollen.
-For instance, a person with an eye infection may experience swelling around the eyes.
-A person who has been stung by an insect may experience swelling in the area of the sting.
+For example, a person with an eye infection may experience swelling only around the eyes.
+A person who has been stung by an insect may experience swelling only in the area of the sting.

 - kidney failure

 People with diabetes or certain forms of cancer can experience widespread swelling, or swelling in their extremities, such as their fingers and toes.
 This form of swelling may appear periodically.